equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 The State Infrastructure Strategy identified the component projects of WestConnex to be delivered in two stages:

-x

-Northern Sector, comprising widening of the existing M4 (now M4 Widening) and M4 Extension to Taverners Hill and St Peters (now M4 East and M4–M5 Link)
+* Northern Sector, comprising widening of the existing M4 (now M4 Widening) and M4 Extension to Taverners Hill and St Peters (now M4 East and M4–M5 Link)

-x

-Southern Sector, comprising the M5 East Expansion (now New M5 and King Georges Road Interchange Upgrade).
+* Southern Sector, comprising the M5 East Expansion (now New M5 and King Georges Road Interchange Upgrade).

 The ‘M4 Extension’ component of WestConnex comprised a connection between the existing M4 at